Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 these features being missing), but client applications may indirectly make use of this information to decide how to behave.

-The features flags are the following.
+The first (and currently only) set of features flags (returned whe information block 1 is requested) is as follows.
 Bit 0 is LSB of register E, bit 8 is LSB of register D.

 * Bit 0: Physical link is point to point
 * Bit 1: Physical link is wireless